Chat2Graph LogoChat2Graph

 name: "Chat2Graph" # Application name, e.g., "Chat2Graph"

-desc: "An Agentic System on Graph Database." # Brief description of the application
+desc: "An Agentic System on a Graph Database." # Application description, briefly explaining its function

 plugin: